 As leaders we have all dealt with difficult employees that have been low performers.
-But, what do we do with the difficult employee that is destructive, a bully, or worse yet, sabotaging the performance of other employees or even the organization?
+But, what do we do with a difficult employee who is destructive, a bully, or worse yet, sabotaging the performance of other employees or even the organization?

-Bullies and tyrants are not just limited to school play grounds, they are found in the corporate board room, and even within our peers and direct reports.
+Bullies and tyrants are not just limited to school playgrounds; they are found in the corporate board room, and even among our peers and direct reports.
 Understanding the impact of followers that are destructive or bullies will be explored in this article.

 Destructive behavior is a systematic and repeated behavior by an individual that violates the legitimate interest of the organization by undermining and/or sabotaging the organization’s goals, tasks, resources, and effectiveness and or motivation, well being or job satisfaction (Einersen, Aaland & Skogstad, 2007).